ajam/aufbau-example-app/README.md

 // ...
 ````

-We've put an icon at `icons/icon.png`, so we don't have to specify one in our app declaration.
-If we wanted to override this icon with one we package up with Aufbau, you would put that icon in the Aufbau `icons/` folder and add a value to the app declaration with the file name such as `"icon": "new-icon.png"`.
+We've put an icon at `icons/icon.png`, so we don't have to specify one in our app definition.
+If we wanted to override this icon with one we package up with Aufbau, you would put that icon in the Aufbau `icons/` folder and add a value to the app definition with the file name such as `"icon": "new-icon.png"`.

 ### Testing more complex apps